A possible correction of the Saha curve for non-equilibrium states: Results and discussion

-To assess the polynomial fit quality in statistical terms, we employ the following assessment metrics: Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and coefficient of determination ($R^2$).
-To ensure a reliable fit, these errors must be minimized while maximizing the coefficient of determination.
-The errors associated with the parameterization for $q(z)$ and the curve generated by the Peebles solution are: ${\rm MSE}=0.000$, ${\rm MAE}=0.001$ and ${\rm RMSE}=0.002$, and $R^2=0.986$.
-Because the errors are nearly zero and the coefficient of determination is close to one, the polynomial-based fit can reasonably reproduce the variation of the $q$-parameter with redshift during hydrogen recombination.
-Likewise, the errors related to the parameterization of $q(z)$ and the curve generated by the HYREC-2 code are similar.
+To evaluate the quality of the polynomial fit, we use standard statistical metrics: Mean Squared Error (MSE), Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and the coefficient of determination ($R^2$).
+For the comparison between the parameterized $q(z)$ and the Peebles model, we obtain ${\rm MSE}=0.000$, ${\rm MAE}=0.001$, ${\rm RMSE}=0.002$, and $R^2=0.986$.
+These values indicate that the polynomial fit reproduces the variation of the $q$-parameter with redshift during hydrogen recombination to reasonable accuracy.
+Similar results are found when comparing with the HYREC-2 solution.